 The authorities of Split have erased/removed all reliefs and inscriptions which could recall the Venetian character of Spalato, including a table with standard measures of length because it was written in Italian.

-In 1979 UNESCO inscribed Split in their World Heritage List (external link - it opens in a separate page).
+In 1979 UNESCO inscribed Split in their World Heritage List.
 They could have recommended local authorities to pay some attention to the Venetian heritage of the town.

 Coat of arms of the Deugubio Palace